Miloš Savčić: The Steam-powered Sawmill

 Working at the slaughterhouse, he quickly became aware of Serbia's economic dependence on foreign countries, especially the import of timber construction materials from Austria-Hungary.
 For that reason, he considered it necessary to build a lathe (tool and dye operation), which would lower the price of this material on the domestic market.
 His intention was for the Belgrade Transport Bank to provide money for the construction of the lathe, but he initially encountered great resistance from the bank's Board of Directors.
 In 1901, he persuaded the board to allow his associates to construct Belgrade's first steam-powered sawmill.
 The management finally approved his proposal on the condition that Savčić accepts personal liability for any losses.
-Two years later, the first major steam-powered turner in the Kingdom of Serbia was built on the banks of the Danube, which was constantly expanding its capacity until the outbreak of the First World War.
+Two years later, the first major steam-powered sawmill in the Kingdom of Serbia was built on the banks of the Danube, which was constantly expanding its capacity until the outbreak of the First World War.

 One of the biggest problems of the sawmill was the question of procurement cheap timber because lumber initially arrived from abroad or procured together material on the domestic market.

-In 1902, the bank received from the state the right to exploit the forests on Tara near the rivers Derventa, Crni Vhr and Zvijezda, and the material was brought by rafts on the Drina, Sava and Danube, to the canal that had a turner (strugar) in Belgrade.
+In 1902, the bank received from the state the right to exploit the forests on Tara near the rivers Derventa, Crni Vhr and Zvijezda, and the material was brought by rafts on the Drina, Sava and Danube, to the canal that had a sawmill (Serbian: strugara) in Belgrade.
 The canal in Belgrade was built to make the material easier to pull out of the rafts because, in the beginning, ox power was used to pull it out.
 Initially, the cutting was done manually, but later motorized machines began to be used, and over time, the machining plant was enlarged.Since the forest on Tara lay on a wasteland, on very steep slopes, intersected by gorges and gorges, it was not possible to transport the material to the Drina, Savčić, with the help of German colleagues, designed a special cable car.
 The cable car was built in two stages.
 The first stage, 6,010 m long, with a drop of 800 m, and passing through two tunnels in the rocks, 56 and 26 m long, was built in 1908.
 Tunnelling is done in winter, and construction materials for the building lift are transported from Belgrade by wagon, sled and on foot.
 There is a distance of 400 m between the small and the large tunnel above the Drina valley.
 The second stage, 3,860 m long, was a 380 m ascent.
 The speed of the load moving by the cable car was regulated by a hydraulic brake regulator, and the load was moving due to its own weight without driving force.
 Section for the exploitation of forests in the Tara and the way the material was brought cited as an example of rational overcoming natural obstacles.